dfilatov/jspath/readme.md

 `(.property1 | .property2.property2_1.property2_1_1)`  | locates `.property1`, `.property2.property2_1.property2_1_1` immediately descended from context items

 Location paths can be absolute or relative.
 If location path starts with the caret (`^`) you are using an absolute location path.
-This syntax is used to locate a property when another context is already used in the location path and_or the object predicates.
+This syntax is used to locate a property when another context is already used in the location path and/or the object predicates.

 Consider the following JSON: